LLNL/RAJA/docs/sphinx/user_guide/tutorial/permuted-layout.rst

 ^^^^^^^^^^^^^^^^^^^
 The complete example ``RAJA/examples/ex-offset.cpp`` compares batched matrix multiplication using three different RAJA backends (Sequential, OpenMP, and CUDA) using the RAJA forall method.
-Each version maintains the same loop body and compares run time with one of the possible layouts.
+Each version includes timers and maintains the same loop body and compares run time with one of the possible layouts.
-Additionally, timers are included in order to compare run time.
 The code example below shows one of the RAJA variants:

 .. literalinclude:: ../../../../examples/ex-batched-matrix-multiply.cpp
-                    :lines: 193-226
+                    :lines: 198-231

 As results will be platform specific, we invite readers to compare run-times in their computing environments.